federicobaldini/web-rendering-engine/README.md

-# minimal-browser
+# web-rendering-engine

-A minimal browser with a super simple rendering engine for HTML and CSS, using Rust.
+A simple web rendering engine for HTML and CSS, using Rust.

 Credit: https://github.com/mbrubeck and https://limpet.net/mbrubeck/2014/08/08/toy-layout-engine-1.html